aliarabpour/bar-chart-angular/README.md

 # How to build it up?
-Just downlad files to a folder | extract src.zip to src folder | open the folder with VS Code and run "npm install -g @angular/cli"
+Just downlad files to a folder | extract src.zip to src folder | open the folder with VS Code and run "npm install -g @angular/cli" to add node_modules folder

 # Linechart